MicrosoftDocs/sql-docs/docs/relational-databases/security/encryption/troubleshoot-tde.md

-Event when the issue wasn’t resolved within 48 hours and Azure Key Vault key access has to be validated manually:
+**Event when the issue wasn’t resolved within 48 hours and Azure Key Vault key access has to be validated manually**

 EventName: MakeDatabaseInaccessible